STEM (Science, Technology, Engineering and Maths)

 We believe that children learn best when they have a chance to use their creative thinking skills and take part in hands-on projects that spark their curiosity and imagination.
 In planning for Science, we include a series of projects which allow children to make links between their learning in science, technology and design technology or engineering. and maths (STEM)

-A themed week of remote STEM activities took place during March.
-This was a chance for children to build their science capital and extend their understanding of the world around them.
+Each year the whole school takes part in a t themed week of STEM activities.
+This is a chance for children to build their science capital and extend their understanding of the world around them.

 We are very proud that of the 15 finalists we had 3 children in 2019 who won an award and 3 who were highly commended.
 Also, we were thrilled that one of our 2018 entrants was able to have her design - The Super Hearing Aid made into a prototype by one of the university students.
 You can see the presentation powerpoint and poster by clicking on the words.
 Children were able to attend the awards ceremony at Southampton University and be inspired by the engineering graduates whose work they could view.